 So what does that mean to you as the person in charge of your web site?
 Quite a bit if you are running flash on your web site.

 Now it’s funny because back in the early 2000’s I was a great flash designer, I loved it, you could make great stuff.
 But that was 20 years ago.
 It’s not mobile friendly which is kind of a big deal because it’s 2020.
 Actually it was a big deal way before 2020 since we’ve had smart phones for a long time now.

 So if you have a Flash based web site it will no longer function at all.
 Not in Internet Explorer, Chrome, Firefox or any other browser.

 Personally I find that “end of support” is putting it lightly.
-Thousands upon thousands of sites will just not load at all.
+Thousands upon thousands of sites will just not load at all after this takes hold.